Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/effects/effect/sway.md

 ## Effect settings

-* **Opacity mask:** A paintable mask to determine which area of the image is affected.
-By default the entire image will sway, so in most cases you want to paint the opacity mask.
+* **Opacity mask:** You can draw this mask to determine what areas of your image the effect is applied to.

 ### Modes